The Frankl-Pach upper bound is not tight for any uniformity: Warm-up: Frankl-Pach upper bound via polynomial method

 \section{Warm-up: Frankl-Pach upper bound via polynomial method}

 In this section, we provide an alternative proof of~\cref{thm:FranklPach} using the multi-linear polynomial method.
 The following triangular criterion is useful for proving that a sequence of polynomials is linearly independent.
+Since this result is standard, we omit the proof here.